unitedstates/congress-legislators/README.md

 Legislators File Structure and Overview
 ---------------------------------------

-legislators-current.yaml and legislators-historical.yaml are YAML (http://www.yaml.org/) files containing biographical information on all Members of Congress that have ever served in Congress, that is, since 1789, as well as cross-walks into other databases.
+legislators-current.yaml and legislators-historical.yaml contain biographical information on all Members of Congress that have ever served in Congress, that is, since 1789, as well as cross-walks into other databases.

-YAML is a serialization format similar in structure to JSON but typically written with one field per line.
-Like JSON, it allows for nested structure.
-Each level of nesting is indicated by indentation or a dash.

 Each legislator record is grouped into four guaranteed parts: id's which relate the record to other databases, name information (first, last, etc.), biographical information (birthday, gender), and terms served in Congress.
 A typical record looks something like this: